cjackie/CRBM/README.md

 For data far away from 0 (i.e. mean of data is greater than 3).
 Normalize the data before using CRBM, so that the data are centered on 0, with a variance 1.

+### Features
+Features(hidden) obtained from CRBM can be very noisy. consider denoising by using moving average window.